mateeeeeee/Adria-DX12/README.md

 # Adria-DX12

 Graphics engine written in C++ using DirectX12/DXR.
 For successful build you will need textures that you can find [here](https://github.com/mateeeeeee/Adria-DX11/releases/tag/1.0).
-The engine is currently being ported to new Render Graph system.
-For a previous full version of the engine see for example [here](https://github.com/mateeeeeee/Adria-DX12/tree/cb7cdf03123f3109c2de02f4e10d6596c2a74650).
 ## Features
 * Render Graph
 	- Automatic Resource Barriers